 - The relationship between a Christian lifestyle and salvation

-- Why Christian behavior is important to Adventists
+- Why a Christian lifestyle is important to Adventists

-Let’s first look at the official statement of the Adventist Church below:
+But first, notice the official statement of the Adventist Church on Christian behavior:

 For the Spirit to recreate in us the character of our Lord we involve ourselves only in those things that will produce Christlike purity, health, and joy in our lives.